Adebayo88888888/Fashion-Classification/README.md

 # Fashion Classification project.

-Where different clothing items can be classified based on a trained ConvolutionalNeural Network
+Where different clothing items can be classified based on a trained ConvolutionalNeural Network.

 A Pytorch version is as well available.